Today's Dentistry

 Follow the Dentist’s Halloween Advice!

-Published by Adrian Lefler
+Published by adrian

 THE REASON SUGAR is so dangerous for our oral health is that harmful oral bacteria love eating it as much as we do, and then they excrete acid onto our teeth.
 Tooth enamel might be the strongest substance in the human body, but even weak acids can erode it, which is why dentists encourage us to avoid sour, sticky, and hard Halloween candy.